dyakonoff/cuba-validation/README.md

 _**Figure 3:** Creating multi-column unique constraint._

-Or right in Java code:
+Or right in your Java code:

 ```java
 @NamePattern("%s|name")